mfong4151/easy-seeds/README.md

 6. Initialize an array of class_names following the order your seed CSVs are arranged in /db/seeds/resources.
 7. At the bottom of your your seeds.rb file call EasySeeds.create_easy_seed_data(class_names)
 8. Refer to the example included in ./demo/db if you get stuck!

-# Common preconditions:

-    1. table: Expects an array version of your table that corresponds to the name.
-        Your table MUST be formated as an array containing multiple hashes, see the example from my menu_items class on github.
-        Because of how this is set up, the variable name MUST be equivalent to the name of the table in migrations.

-    2. class_name: Expects the actual class name created in models.
-Expects an actual class variable.

-    3. table_string: Table name given as a string.
-Usually used for destroying tables ahead of import.
-Expects a string

-# Setup instructions

 ## CSV Seed_Files Setup